Baker's yeast: Commercial brands

 For most commercial uses, yeast of any form is packaged in bulk (blocks or freezer bags for fresh yeast; vacuum-packed brick bags for dry or instant); however, yeast for home use is often packaged in pre-measured doses, either small squares for compressed yeast or sealed packets for dry or instant.
-For active dry and instant yeast, in general a single dose (reckoned for the average bread recipe of between 500 g and 1000 g of dough) is about 2.5 tsp (~12 mL) or about 7 g, though comparatively lesser amounts are used when the yeast is used in a pre-ferment.
+For active dry and instant yeast, in general a single dose (reckoned for the average bread recipe of between 500g and 1000g of dough) is about 2.5 tsp (~12 mL) or about 7 g, though comparatively lesser amounts are used when the yeast is used in a pre-ferment.
 In general, a yeast flavor in the baked bread is not noticeable when the bakers' percent of added yeast is less than 2.5%.

 Notable commercial brands of baker's yeast include Lesaffre's SAF red and SAF gold, Fleischmann's, and Red Star Yeast.

 Use in research

 Model organism

 Because it is readily available and easy to culture, baker's yeast has long been used in chemical, biological, and genetic research as a model organism.
 Saccharomyces cerevisiae is a facultative anaerobe and undergoes aerobic fermentation in the presences of oxygen and sugars.
 In 1996, after six years of work, S. cerevisiae became the first eukaryote to have its entire genome sequenced.
 It has over 12 million base pairs and around 6000 genes.
 Since then, it has remained in the forefront of genetic research.
 For example, most of our knowledge of the cell division cycle was worked out from experiments with yeast.